ahbarnett/glspect/README.md

 in real time.
 The frequency range is command-line adjustable in powers of 2.
 Smaller windows at the bottom display real-time graphs of the spectrum and the signal.
+I originally created this code to help teaching <a href="http://math.dartmouth.edu/~m5f10">Math 5: The Mathematics of Music and Sound</a>

 ### Installation